Install lancedb and the optional datasets package used in the quickstart example

 Prerequisite:

-Install the LanceDB SDK with your preferred language
+Install the LanceDB SDK with your preferred language.

-pip install lancedb
+pip install lancedb datasets

 1. Connect to LanceDB Cloud/Enterprise